1. Name of the plant

 The crop is raised from seeds.
 Seeds have a hard seed coat hence abrading of its surface is necessary for quick germination.
 Soaking of seeds for 10-12 hours before sowing is reported to give 100% germination and even crop stand.

 6.7 Recommended varieties

-The recommended high-yielding varieties and their source of availability are:-
+The varieties of Senna and their source of seed availability is given below.

 6.8 Seed rate